Lone Star Steakhouse & Saloon: Private buyout

 On August 18, 2006, the 222-restaurant large Lone Star Steakhouse chain signed an agreement to be acquired by Lone Star Funds, an unaffiliated, Dallas-based private equity firm, for $27.10 per share in cash.
 This initial agreement was opposed by some major shareholders.
 On November 11, 2006, Lone Star Funds raised its offer to $27.35 per share.
 On December 12, 2006, shareholders voted to accept the offer.

 Under Lone Star Funds' ownership, and largely in response to the Great Recession, Lone Star significantly reduced its restaurant locations.
 This included closures in early 2014 that totaled 27 restaurants, bringing the chain down to 152 locations.
 The closures continued, including another large-scale restaurant closing in September 2015 that saw another 19 units close, bringing the chain down to 112 locations.

 In December 2015, Lone Star Steakhouse and Texas Land & Cattle restaurant chains were acquired by the newly formed Day Star Restaurant Group, at which point there were 78 Lone Star Steakhouses in operation.
 Day Star co-founder Scott Smith left Day Star in March 2016 due to disagreements with his business partners, mainly Jean Stupec and Kimberly Anderson, over the direction of the company.
 After Smith's departure, restaurant closures accelerated, with the Lone Star brand declining from 64 locations at the end of December 2015 down to 16 locations in January 2017.
 Among these closures was the closure of the original Lone Star Steakhouse in Winston-Salem, North Carolina, which shut down in the summer of 2016.

 Bankruptcy and closure

-After closing most of the remaining restaurants, Lone Star Steakhouse filed for Chapter 11 Bankruptcy Protection on February 13, 2017.
-The company claimed that the remaining restaurants were sold to a new owner on July 31, 2017, and for that reason explained that any gift cards would no longer be honored.
+After closing most of the remaining restaurants, Lone Star Steakhouse filed for Chapter 11 Bankruptcy Protection in February 2017.
 The Chapter 11 restructuring was converted to a Chapter 7 bankruptcy filing on September 7, 2017.

-As of August 2019, the company website listed 4 locations, all of which have since closed.
-The website lists locations in Mount Vernon, Illinois, which closed in March 2019; in Mount Pleasant, Michigan, which closed on October 5, 2018; in Asheville, North Carolina, which closed on July 2, 2018; and in Middletown, Ohio, which closed in September 2018.
+The chain's last four restaurants in the continental United States shut down in 2018 and 2019.
+The location in Mount Vernon, Illinois closed in March 2019; in Mount Pleasant, Michigan, closed on October 5, 2018; in Asheville, North Carolina, closed on July 2, 2018; and in Middletown, Ohio, closed in September 2018.

+As of December 2025, the chain has one location in Tamuning, Guam.